ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/hca_metadata_struct.md

 # HCA metadata schema

-HCA Data Repository and HCA Data Platform, uses the [HCA metadata schema](https://github.com/HumanCellAtlas/metadata-schema/tree/master/json_schema).
+HCA Data Repository and HCA Data Portal, uses the [HCA metadata schema](https://github.com/HumanCellAtlas/metadata-schema/tree/master/json_schema).
 You can read more about it in [HCA metadata structure](https://github.com/HumanCellAtlas/metadata-schema/blob/master/docs/structure.md).
+This is sometimes referenced as DCP metadata schema (DCP is a deprecated term for HCA Data Coordination Platform for what now is called HCA Data Portal).

 # Tier-ed metadata schema
 Other HCA parts however, are using a different metadata schema, the Tiered schema.
 This include 3 different groups of metadata fields, Tier 1, Tier 2 and Tier 2 (CAP) metadata.